ByronBroughten/Deal-Lab/README.md

 Many Typescript types are also derived from stateSchemas and are shared across the client and server.
 This allows for full-stack type safe code with regard to core app structures.

+#### State
-__State__: classes that are designed to allow for updates while preventing mutations.
+Classes that are designed to allow for updates while preventing mutations.
 Each instance of state can comprise many different sections, though there is always a section of type “root” that is the top ancestor of the other sections.
 While state is used for displaying and updating data on the front-end, it can also be used on the back-end to take advantage of all the robust ways there are to access and manipulate data in the form of State, described more below.

+#### StateGetters
-__StateGetters__: classes used to access state data from the perspective of particular aspects of state, i.e., from the perspective of particular sections, variables, or from the overview.
+Classes used to access state data from the perspective of particular aspects of state, i.e., from the perspective of particular sections, variables, or from the overview.
 For example, there is a GetterSection class of which each instance represents a particular section in State and has methods for retrieving data in relation to that section.
 For example:

     const property = GetterOverview.section(“property”, propertyId);